SELF-AUTHORSHIP COACHING WITH MICAH FREEMAN

 I’m Micah Freeman.

 A coach with 18 years of experience as a teacher, and 10 years as a therapist.
 After years of my own healing and thousands of hours as a therapist, I kept seeing the same pattern: people gain insight, but struggle to integrate it into daily life.
+And it wasn’t just showing up in reactions.
+It was showing up in the opportunities they didn’t take,

-I saw it in session after session: clients were doing the work — but they needed support I couldn’t give them inside the traditional therapy container.
-They needed a way to carry the work into the in-between — where most of life happens.
+I saw it in session after session: clients were doing the work, but they needed support I couldn’t give them inside the traditional therapy container.
+They needed a way to carry the work into the in-between, where most of life happens.

 Our brains are wired for efficiency and autopilot, so even the best insights fade without reminders, structure, and repetition.